partio-scout/pos-frontend/README.md

 - https://partio.ngrok.io:3000 is not set to PartioId as allowed URL, so logging out as one user and signing in as another user doesn't always work and it just keeps logging in as the previous user.
 Workaround is to logout with curl.
 - Open the network tab and click the logout button.
 Right click the failed logout url and copy as cURL.
 Paste the outcome to some editor and find all the partio.ngrok.io matches and change them as localhost:3000.
 Make sure to change the https to http as well
-- Run the command na dyou should be logges out now.
+- Run the command and you should be logged out now.

 ### PWA capabilities